 The important thing is to start right now and commit to it.
 You’ll enjoy the holiday (or VR gaming system, or music festival, or whatever else is worth saving for), so much more when it’s financed by “real money” rather than debt.

 3. Try out a new tool every fortnight

-Setting aside a single hour each fortnight to take a new tool for a test drive doesn’t sound like a big commitment, does it?
+Setting aside a single hour each fortnight to take a new tool for a test drive doesn’t sound like a big commitment.
 But should you find one that solves a particular problem, it could be the best time investment you ever make.